Published by Jack Cochran, VUV Analytics on July 17, 2017

 We analyzed the additional solvents, which were all Class 3, using our previously developed static headspace – GC-VUV method (Figure 1).
 As somewhat expected, we had a coelution, but due to the unique absorbance spectra for the two compounds of interest, 2-butanone and ethyl acetate (Figures 2 and 3), we could easily deconvolve these solvents (Figure 4) and produce excellent calibration curves spanning the 0.05x to 1x ICH concentration limits for 200 mg samples of infant’s acetaminophen in 2 mL water (Figures 5 and 6).
 Sloth rules!

-For more information on this work, be sure and tune in to Lindsey’s LCGC webinar on July 18, 10 to 11 AM, CDT.
+For more information on this work, be sure to watch the rebroadcast of Lindsey’s LCGC webinar on residual solvent analysis by GC-VUV.
 Register at our pharma page by clicking this link: Analysis of Residual Solvents in Pharmaceutical Excipients and Products with Static Headspace – Gas Chromatography – Vacuum Ultraviolet Absorbance Spectroscopy